List of King of the Hill characters: Minh Souphanousinphone

 Minh Souphanousinphone (ມິນ ສຸພານຸສິນພອນ) (voiced by Lauren Tom) is Kahn's wife and Connie's mother.
 Minh is a housewife who enjoys making rude comments about the neighbors, particularly Peggy.
 Her father is General Gum.
-She sometimes has a snobbish attitude toward the neighbors, referring to them as "hillbillies", "rednecks", or "dumb monkeys" despite lacking knowledge of what they actually mean.
+She sometimes has a snobbish attitude toward the neighbors, referring to them as "hillbillies", "rednecks", or "dumb monkeys".
 However, she is overall a more understanding parent and better neighbor than Kahn.
 She is a crack-shot with championship-level skills, and at one point joined Dale's gun club, exerting a positive effect on its members.
 She is highly competitive, going so far as to cheat on The New York Times crossword puzzle.
 Like her husband, Minh grew up in Laos, where her father was a powerful general in the army who was not happy with her decision to marry Kahn.
 She once told Nancy Gribble that she didn't grow up oppressed: rather, because of her father's high ranking position in the army, she "was peasants' worst nightmare", implying that she was a bully in her youth.
 She once taught Bobby some of the Laotian language.
-By season 14, Minh and Khan had divorced.
+By season 14, Minh and Kahn had divorced.